- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 10 Minutes

 Usually, not while the disease is active.
-With scarring alopecia or lichen planopilaris, the question is not only whether hair can be placed into an empty area.
-The real question is whether the inflammatory process has truly become quiet enough for new grafts to have a fair environment to survive.
+With scarring alopecia or lichen planopilaris, this is not only about whether hair can be placed into an empty area.
+The first concern is whether the inflammatory process has truly become quiet enough for new grafts to have a fair environment to survive.

-If there is redness, burning, itching, scale, pain, tenderness, expanding hair loss, or signs that follicles are still being destroyed, I would not treat the case as a routine hair transplant.
-In selected patients, surgery may be discussed only after the diagnosis is clear, the condition has been medically controlled, the donor area is safe, and the expectations are conservative.
+If there is redness, burning, itching, scale, pain, tenderness, expanding hair loss, or signs that follicles are still being destroyed, this is not a routine hair transplant case.
+In patients whose case fits, surgery may be discussed only after the diagnosis is clear, the condition has been medically controlled, the donor area is safe, and the expectations are conservative.

 A hair transplant can move follicles, but it cannot switch off an active scarring alopecia process.
-This is the central point patients must understand before thinking about graft numbers, hairline design, or coverage.
+This has to be understood before graft numbers, hairline design, or coverage are discussed.

 Why is this diagnosis different from ordinary hair loss?

-For that reason, I do not look at lichen planopilaris in the same way as routine recession, diffuse thinning, or crown thinning.
+Lichen planopilaris is not the same surgical problem as routine recession, diffuse thinning, or crown thinning.
 A transplant can move healthy follicles, but it cannot guarantee safety if the same disease process is still active in the recipient area.

 The distinction matters because patients often see a bald patch and assume it only needs filling.
-From a surgical point of view, a bald patch from scarring alopecia is not an empty parking space.
+In surgical terms, a bald patch from scarring alopecia is not simply an empty space waiting for grafts.
 It may be a damaged field with reduced blood supply, altered skin quality, and an inflammatory process that can wake up again.

-It should also not be confused with alopecia areata and hair transplant planning.
-Both can involve immune activity, but scarring alopecia can permanently remove the follicular openings.
+Scarring alopecia should also not be confused with alopecia areata and hair transplant planning.
+Both can involve immune activity, but scarring disease can permanently remove the follicular openings.
 That makes the surgical judgment more cautious.

 Can frontal fibrosing alopecia look like a normal receding hairline?

-Yes, and this is one reason I am very careful with this diagnosis.
-A patient may think he has a simple receding hairline, but the scalp may tell a different story.
-If the front hairline looks smooth, shiny, scarred, red, irritated, or if there is eyebrow thinning, burning, itching, tenderness, or loss of normal follicle openings, I do not treat it like ordinary male pattern hair loss.
+Yes, and this diagnosis needs careful handling.
+A patient may think the problem is an ordinary receding hairline, but the scalp may tell a different story.
+If the front hairline looks smooth, shiny, scarred, red, irritated, or if there is eyebrow thinning, burning, itching, tenderness, or loss of normal follicle openings, I do not treat it like routine male pattern hair loss.

 Frontal fibrosing alopecia can create recession in the frontal hairline and temples, but the biology is not the same as a normal male pattern recession.
 A typical receding hairline is mainly a problem of miniaturization.
 Frontal fibrosing alopecia is a scarring process.
 That difference changes the whole surgical conversation.

 A hair transplant can rebuild a hairline only when the skin can support the grafts.
-If the real problem is frontal fibrosing alopecia or another form of scarring alopecia, the first question is not how low the hairline should be.
+If the real problem is frontal fibrosing alopecia or another scarring process, the first question is not how low the hairline should be.
 The first question is whether the disease is controlled enough for any surgical plan to be reasonable.

-This is also why natural hairline design is not only an artistic decision.
-In these cases, the surgeon must respect the skin, the diagnosis, the donor reserve, and the long term risk of relapse.
+For that reason, natural hairline design is not only an artistic decision.
+In these cases, the surgeon must respect the skin, the diagnosis, the donor reserve, and the long-term risk of relapse.

-What must be proven before I would consider surgery?
+What must be proven before surgery is considered?

-Before I would consider surgery, I want to know that the diagnosis is correct and that the disease is quiet.
-In many of these cases, I think in terms of 12 to 24 months of stability, not a few calm weeks.
+Before surgery is considered, the diagnosis must be correct and the disease must be quiet.
+In many of these cases, I think in terms of 12 to 24 months of stability, and sometimes longer, not a few calm weeks.
 Even then, time alone is not enough.

-I look for no recent expansion of the patch, no active symptoms, no surrounding redness, no scale around hair shafts, no pain, no burning, and no new areas appearing elsewhere on the scalp.
-I also want the treating dermatologist to be part of the decision when the patient has lichen planopilaris, frontal fibrosing alopecia, central centrifugal cicatricial alopecia, discoid lupus, or another scarring diagnosis.
+The scalp should show no recent patch expansion, no active symptoms, no surrounding redness, no scale around hair shafts, no pain, no burning, and no new areas appearing elsewhere.
+The treating dermatologist should be part of the decision when the patient has lichen planopilaris, frontal fibrosing alopecia, central centrifugal cicatricial alopecia, discoid lupus, dissecting cellulitis, another scarring diagnosis, or a broader autoimmune disease affecting scalp planning.

-If the diagnosis is uncertain, I do not like guessing.
+If the diagnosis is uncertain, guessing is unsafe.
 Sometimes trichoscopy, scalp photographs over time, blood work, medication history, or biopsy information changes the plan completely.
-A patient may believe he has ordinary thinning, while the scalp shows warning signs that the problem is inflammatory.
+A patient may believe the weak point is ordinary thinning, while the scalp shows warning signs that the real issue is inflammatory.

 Why can trichoscopy or biopsy change the hair transplant plan?